vsch/laravel-translation-manager/readme.md

 > with others please do so.
 It will be greatly appreciated.

-### Version 2.1 released
+### Version 2.1.0 released

-Now using Laravel 5 authorizations to handle all LTM related authorizations.
+Now using Laravel 5 authorization provisions to handle all LTM related authorizations.

 **If you are upgrading from version 2.0.x of LTM** you need to: